Conte-Ecology/basinCharacteristics/fwsWetlands/README.md

 ## Output Rasters

-In total two rasters are produced.
-A cell value of 1 indicates a waterbody and 0 indicates not.
-These rasters are meant to be run through the `zonalStatistics` process in the parent `basinCharacteristics` folder.

 #### Open Water
 Raster name: fwsOpenWater <br>
 Description: This layer represents the FWS wetlands defined as "open water" (where "WETLAND_TYPE" = "Freshwater Pond", "Lake", or "Estuarine and Marine Deepwater").